ohchase/plt-rs/README.md

 - removed hooking functionality
 - reduced linux/android bloat
 - documented and generally made more ergonomic

-## Inspirations / Sources utilized
+### 0.3.0 usability
+- promote finding function in dynamic library functionality to public
+- added tests
+- don't use patch version in dependencies
+- ci/cd dependency updates

+## Inspired
-Projects I referenced while working on this.
+Projects I referenced and was heavily inspired by while working on this.
 - [Plthook by Kubo] https://github.com/kubo/plthook
 - [Bhook by bytedance] https://github.com/bytedance/bhook